wdawson/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 Okta provides an API service that allows developers to create, edit, and securely store user accounts and user account data, and connect them with one or multiple applications.
 We make user account management easier, more secure, and scalable so you can get to production sooner.

-The [Okta Sign-in Widget](/code/javascript/okta_sign-in_widget_ref) provides an embeddable JavaScript sign-in implementation that can be easily customized.
+The [Okta Sign-in Widget][widget-reference] provides an embeddable JavaScript sign-in implementation that can be easily customized.
 The Sign-in Widget carries the same feature set in the standard Okta sign-in page of every tenant – with the added flexibility to change the look-and-feel.
 Included in the widget is support for password reset, forgotten password and strong authentication – all of which are driven by policies configured in Okta.
 Developers don’t have to write a single line of code to trigger these functions from within the widget.
 For consumer facing sites, social providers are also supported in the widget.

 ## Create an Angular Application